Azure/azure-quickstart-templates/301-jenkins-k8s-blue-green/README.md

    1. Update the application public endpoint to route the traffic to "Green" environment.
    1. Verify that the public endpoint is working properly with the "Green" environment serving as backend.

+**Note**: At the time when this quickstart is created, AKS is in preview.
+You may need to enable the preview for your Azure subscription.
+Please refer to https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#enabling-aks-preview-for-your-azure-subscription for more details.

 ## How to try it out

 ### Prerequisites